 Caroline worked as “Reader in Residence” with Wexford Public Library Services for a number of years.
 She is a writer in residence in a primary school setting and is a heritage expert with The Heritage Council of Ireland.
-Caroline has been accepted as an author on to the Poetry Ireland Writers in Schools Scheme and she is an Arts in Education Practitioner on the Teacher Artist Partnership and the BLAST programme, which are government initiatives to raise Arts Education in Ireland.
+Caroline is also a writer on the Poetry Ireland Writers in Schools Scheme and she is an Arts in Education Practitioner on the Teacher Artist Partnership and the BLAST programme, which are government initiatives to raise Arts Education in Ireland.

 Caroline has held the position of Programme Manager and curator of Wexford Literary Festival and The Festival Manager of “Towers and Tales” International Storytelling Festival.
-She visits schools and libraries throughout Ireland and she also delivers workshops in libraries.
+She visits primary and secondary schools throughout Ireland and she also delivers workshops in libraries.
 Caroline has appeared at some of the best literary festivals in the country.
 Caroline regularly facilities creative writing classes and works as a creativity coach and mentor, helping creative people to live their dream creative life.

 Caroline grew up in a Victorian House in the North West of England.
 As an only child Caroline spent her days reading books and writing fantastical stories.